DomJob/phabricator/README.md

 It is meant to be a lightweight and easy to setup container as well as to backup and keep up to date.
 Advanced functionalities like extensions/repos are not supported directly.
 You probably wouldn't want to use this for a big company.

+This instance is meant to be used behind a reverse-proxy that handles SSL certificates.

 ## Setting up

 **Step 1**: Clone this repo